Important Info on Consumer Proposals in Canada - Filing, Credit, Bankruptcy, Debt Relief Options & What to Watch Out For

 One option to consolidate your debts is to file a Consumer Proposal.
-It is a legal process and a matter of public record under the Bankruptcy and Insolvency Act between you and your creditors to repay part of what you owe.
-The amount you repay is largely based upon your income and what you own, however, it usually significantly reduces the amount of debt you have to repay your creditors.
+It is a legal process and a matter of public record under the Bankruptcy and Insolvency Act between you and your creditors to pay back part of what you owe.
+The amount you repay is to a large extent based on your income and what you own, however, it typically substantially decreases how much debt you have to repay your creditors.

-A Consumer Proposal can only be arranged and administered by a licensed bankruptcy trustee and costs about $1,500 to file.
-You'll pay an initial setup fee, and if it is accepted by your creditors and approved by the courts, you will pay the balance to proceed.
-In addition, the trustee will keep 20% of your future payments as a fee for administering your Consumer Proposal.
-To be legally binding, the creditors who hold the majority of your debt must agree to the proposal.
-Once they do, you repay the agreed amount over a maximum term of 5 years, and a permanent public record is created in a searchable, online database.
+A Consumer Proposal can only be put together and administered by a licensed bankruptcy trustee and costs around $1,500 to file.
+You'll pay an initial setup fee, and if it is accepted by your creditors and approved by the courts, you will have to pay the balance to move forward.
+In addition to this, the trustee will take 20% of your future payments as a fee for overseeing and managing your Consumer Proposal.
+To be legally binding, the creditors who own the majority of your debt must agree to the proposal.
+Once they do, you repay the agreed amount over a maximum term of 5 years, and a permanent public record is placed in a searchable, online database.

 Beware of the Big Debt Rip-Off

 A proposal has strict conditions.
 If someone misses 3 payments, the consumer proposal defaults and they are not able to file it again.
-Creditors will then proceed with collecting on what is still owed, which could include legal action.
+Creditors will then proceed with collecting on what is still owed.
+This can include legal action.

 How student loans are affected